markomanninen/calchylus/README.rst

 The target audience is those who:

 a) are interested in the theory and the history of the programming languages
-b) may have some experience in Python and/or Lisp
+b) may have or are interested to gain some experience in Python and/or Lisp
 c) who wants to narrow the gap between mathematical notation and programming languages, especially by means of logic